uploaded image

 China - CPI vs. PPI.png

-NBS, MacroMicro
+Source: NBS, MacroMicro

 On balance, this hints that China’s economy is unlikely to see material improvement in the near term.
-What this might mean for local stock markets is unclear, in so much as Beijing can effectively mandate them higher.
+What this might mean for local stock markets is unclear, as Beijing can effectively mandate them higher.
 However, proxy assets like the Australian dollar might face selling pressure as optimism gives way to a more circumspect consensus.

 Incoming inflation data may be the catalyst for a rethink.
 It is expected to show that the consumer price index (CPI) rose 0.4% year-on-year in October, matching the prior month’s result.
 Wholesale deflation is expected to continue as producer prices (PPI) fall 2.5% year-on-year, marking a slight improvement over the 2.8% decline in September.